fractal-brain-ai/landing-sim/README.md

 For each model output call `.step()` function with following params:

 * `thrust` - value ranging from 0 to 1, how much thrust to apply in one sim tick (defined by `thrust * self.max_thrust`),
-* `rotation` - action ranging from -1 to 1, how much to rotate the ship
+* `normalized_torque` - action ranging from -1 to 1, how much to rotate the ship

 #### Callbacks